 - The PTCAS application cycle last for 11 months, and in this way overlaps with the application cycles of all PTCAS programs.

-- The PTCAS cycle usually opens during the first week of July and closes during the first week of June of the next year.
-Because the PTCAS system purges all unsubmitted applications every June, do not begin filling out your PTCAS application until after the new cycle opens, in July of the summer during which you plan apply.
+- The PTCAS cycle usually opens during the first week of July and closes at the end of May of the next year.
+Because the PTCAS system purges all unsubmitted applications every June, do not begin filling out your PTCAS application until after the new cycle opens, during the first week of July of the summer during which you plan to apply.
+The exact date the new application opens in July varies each year, so check the PTCAS homepage for announcements.

 For deadline information for each program, refer to program websites, or the Commission on Accreditation in Physical Therapy Education (CAPTE) site's listing of programs, where you will find this and other information by clicking on the names of programs.